THE HISTORY AND PURPOSE OF ROTARY

-Rotary is the world’s first service club organization founded by Paul Harris in 1905 to bring together professionals from diverse backgrounds to establish a code of ethics, exchange ideas, foster friendships and give back to their communities.
-Rotary’s name came from the group’s early practice of rotating meetings among the offices of its members.
+Rotary is the world’s oldest service club.
+Founded by Paul Harris in 1905 to bring together professionals from diverse background and professions, the name came from the group’s early practice of rotating meetings among the offices of its members.
+Rotary has always sought to found business and social relations on a code of ethics and to exchange ideas, foster friendships, and give back to the community.

 - Promote peace